 Living in Your Home During Mold Remediation

 The ultimate answer to this question will depend on the scope of the project and location of mold on the property.
 The safest option is for you to leave the property during the duration of the project.
-Many mold remediation companies will recommend that you leave the property, especially if multiple rooms and hallways are affected.
+Many mold removal and remediation companies will recommend that you leave the property, especially if multiple rooms and hallways are affected.
 If there are any young or older members living on the property or those with compromised immune systems, finding alternative housing is also highly recommended.

-Check out the information below for more on mold remediation and how it can impact the health and safety of everyone on the property.
+Check out the information below for more on mold removal and remediation and how it can impact the health and safety of everyone on the property.

 1. What is Mold Remediation?

 Mold remediation is the removal of all mold growth on a property.
 These projects are designed to protect the health and safety of everyone while protecting the home’s structural integrity.
 Mold removal projects will usually begin with a detailed inspection to determine the cause of the mold and scope of the project.